covcom/205CDE/01 C9 IDE/README.md

 > The system arranges so that the display goes vertical first and then horizontal.

 Things are getting interesting from here.
 All these folders are for different purposes.
-Here list a few important ones, for a complete list click [this](https://peter.upfold.org.uk/blog/2006/07/18/a-guide-to-files-and-folders-on-linux/)
+Here list a few important ones, for a complete list [read a blog article written by Peter Upfold](https://peter.upfold.org.uk/blog/2006/07/18/a-guide-to-files-and-folders-on-linux/)

 * bin is for binaries, in other words, programmes, executables.
 * etc is for configuration files e.g. Apache configuration.